-Area I: Written Composition I and II

-Area II: Humanities, Fine Arts and Speech

-- Must complete a minimum of 3 semester hours in Literature. - Must complete 3 semester hours in the Fine Arts. - Must complete 3 semester hours in Speech unless provisions for addressing oral communication competencies represent an integral module in a required discipline-specific course. - Must complete 3 additional semester hours from one of the following areas: area/ethnic studies, art and art history, foreign languages, humanities, literature, music and music history, philosophy, ethics, religious studies, speech, theater, and dance. - Student must complete a two-course sequence in EITHER Literature OR History.
+AREA OF COURSEWORK SEMESTER HOURS AREA I: Written Composition I and II 6 AREA II: Humanities, Fine Arts and Speech 12 Must complete a minimum of 3 semester hours in Literature Must complete 3 semester hours in the Fine Arts Must complete 3 semester hours in Speech Must complete 3 additional semester hours in Humanities, Fine Arts or Speech Must complete a two-hour sequence in either Literature OR History

-- Must complete 3 semester hours in Mathematics at the precalculus algebra or finite math level. - Must complete 8 semester hours in the Natural Sciences, which must include laboratory experiences.
-In addition to mathematics, disciplines in the natural sciences include the following: astronomy, biological sciences, chemistry, geology, physical geography, earth science, physics, and physical science.

-Area IV: History, Social and Behavioral Sciences

-- Must complete a minimum of 3 semester hours in History. - Must complete at least 6 semester hours from among other disciplines in the Social and Behavioral sciences. - Social and Behavioral Sciences include but are not limited to the following: anthropology, economics, geography, political science, psychology, and sociology. - Student must complete a two-course sequence in EITHER Literature OR History.

-Area V: Pre-Professional, Pre-Major and Elective Courses

-Courses appropriate to the degree requirements and major of the individual student.
+AREA OF COURSEWORK SEMESTER HOURS AREA III: Natural Sciences and Mathematics 11 Must complete 3 semester hours in Mathematics at the precalculus, algebra or finite math level Must complete 8 semester hours in the Natural Sciences, which must include laboratory experiences.
+In addition to mathematics, disciplines in the natural sciences include the following: astronomy, biological sciences, chemistry, geology, physical geography, earth science, physics and physical sciences AREA IV: History, Social and Behavioral Sciences 12 Must complete a minimum of 3 semester hours in History Must complete at least 6 semester hours from among other disciplines in the Social and Behavioral Sciences.
+Social and Behavioral Sciences include, but are not limited to, the following: anthropology, economics, geography, political science, psychology and sociology Must complete a two-course sequence in EITHER Literature OR History AREA V: Pre-Professional, Pre-Major and Elective Courses 19-23 Course appropriate to the degree requirements and major of the individual student.
 Students completing courses that have been approved for the General Studies Curriculum and are appropriate to their majors and/or degree programs may transfer these courses with credit applicable to their degree programs among the Alabama public two-year and four-year colleges and universities.

-Total Maximum Semester Credit Hours
+TOTAL MAXIMUM SEMESTER CREDIT HOURS 64 plans to transfer.

 NOTICE: The sequence in Area II and IV in literature or history needs to follow the sequence requirements according to the student's major and transfer plans.
-These requirements are outlined in the "Programs of Study and Transfer Guides" section of this catalog, for a total of 60-64 semester hours, or 50% of the total required by the college or university to which the student plans to transfer.
+These requirements are outlined in the "Programs of Study" section of this catalog, for a total of 60-64 semester hours, or 50% of the total required by the college or university to which the student